Folkius/CE_documentation/docs/general/details/objectives.md

 - Assigned unambiguous thresholds of competency (grades, medals, ranks, badges).
 May be paired with difficulties and modes.
 For example, two modes, - Campaign and Boss Rush, both have Normal and Hard difficulties, the player is awarded a grade based on performance from D-A, A ranks would be PO in both modes on Hard.
 These do not need to be permanent.
 - Readily accessed physical content that is not deeply hidden or obscure.
 Bonus levels.
 - Tracked collectibles (the collectibles must be permanent, a mode that terminates itself under criteria other than intentional manual deletion are exempt).

+### Difficulty order
+Objectives in games tend to be ordered top-to-bottom, with the intended progression meant to be starting from the bottom and climbing up.
+In some rare cases, objectives may be grouped according to modes, but the objectives inside these modes will be sorted as previously described.

 ## Secondary Objectives :new:
 Also known as SOs. *Currently labeled with *(S)* at the end of the objective's name.*